Symplectic capacities from Hamiltonian circle actions: Hamiltonian circle action and Seidel representation

 \section{Hamiltonian circle action and Seidel representation}

-Let $\Ham(M,\omega)$ be the group of Hamiltonian diffeomorphisms of $M$.
-The Seidel representation is a group homomorphism from the fundamental group of $\Ham(M,\omega)$ to the group of units in the quantum cohomology ring.
-It was first introduced by Seidel~\cite{S}, and later defined by McDuff~\cite{Mc} as the form described here.
-A Hamiltonian $S^1$ action can be considered as an element in $\pi_1(\Ham(M,\omega))$.
-In this case, McDuff and Tolman gave a method to compute the Seidel representation in ~\cite{McT}.
+The Seidel representation was first introduced by Seidel~\cite{S} and later defined by McDuff~\cite{Mc} in the form described in this section.
+A Hamiltonian circle action represents an element in $\pi_1(\Ham(M,\omega))$.
+McDuff and Tolman~\cite{McT} gave a method to compute the Seidel representation for such elements.

-In this section, we define the Seidel representation for Hamiltonian circle actions and introduce the results by McDuff and Tolman following \cite{McT}.
 Their results are essential tools to the proof of our theorems.
-We assume $(M, \omega)$ is monotone as before.